‘Bachelor In Paradise’ Stars Jade Roper & Tanner Tolbert Open Up About Heartbreaking Miscarriage

 “Now all of a sudden we had a very real life thing happen,” Tolbert said.

-The couple revealed that they found out Jade was pregnant shortly after Bachelor in Paradise wrapped when she went to visit Tanner in Kansas City, Mo.
+The couple revealed that they found out Jade was pregnant shortly after Bachelor in Paradise wrapped when she went to visit Tanner in Kansas City, Missouri.
 After a positive pregnancy test, the two said the grew even closer.
 Sadly, Jade and Tanner lost their baby.

 View this post on Instagram